 It is possible for people with American citizenship to use the so-called Streamlined Procedure.
 For this, they must file tax returns for the past three years and submit bank accounts (FBAR) going back six years.

 Once this has been done, they will receive all the Corona aid they were entitled to up to the beginning of 2023, taking into account the income threshold.
 A plaster on the wound to soften the high cost of filing a tax return.

 A valid SSN for the Recovery Rebate Credit that is applied for on a tax return is an SSN that was issued before the due date of that return.
-This means in practice that the last coronavirus aid of $1400 will only be received under the Streamlined Procedure if the SSA (Social Security Administration) issued the SSN after June 15, 2021.
-If the SSN is only issued after June 15, 2023, the taxpayer will not receive any coronavirus aid at all, despite filing a tax return for those years and being American in those years.
+This means in practice that the last coronavirus aid of $1400 will only be received under the Streamlined Procedure if the SSA (Social Security Administration) issued the SSN voor June 15, 2022.
+If the SSN is only issued after June 15, 2022, the taxpayer will not receive any coronavirus aid at all, despite filing a tax return for those years and being American in those years.

 This is a huge disappointment for people who have counted on this amount.
 If the aid has been applied for in the tax return, the taxpayer usually receives a letter from the IRS rejecting the aid.

 |Before 6/15/2021||You are in possibly entitled to the Cares checks for both 2020 and 2021|

 |After 06/15/2021, but before 6/15/2022||You are possibly entitled to a Cares check for 2021 only|

 |After 6/15/2022||You are most likely no longer entitled to the Cares checks at all|